Pocatello Regional Airport

-Pocatello Regional Airport (IATA: PIH, ICAO: KPIH, FAA LID: PIH) is a city-owned, public-use airport located seven nautical miles (13 km) northwest of the central business district of Pocatello, a city in Bannock County, Idaho, United States.
+Pocatello Regional Airport (IATA: PIH, ICAO: KPIH, FAA LID: PIH) is a city-owned, public-use airport in the western United States, located in Power County, Idaho, seven nautical miles (13 km) northwest of central Pocatello.

 The airport is built on the site of the Pocatello Army Airfield, a World War II training base.
-Many of the base facilities have been razed, although four large hangars remain.
-The airport is also the home to the National Weather Service Pocatello Office.
+Many of the base facilities have been razed, although four large hangars remain; it is also home to the Pocatello office of the National Weather Service.
+Bounded on the south by Interstate 86, the airport is several miles southeast of American Falls Reservoir.

-As per the Federal Aviation Administration, this airport had 25,756 passenger boardings (enplanements) in calendar year 2008, 21,039 in 2009, and 20,825 in 2010.
+As per the Federal Aviation Administration (FAA), this airport had 25,756 passenger boardings (enplanements) in calendar year 2008, 21,039 in 2009, and 20,825 in 2010.
 The National Plan of Integrated Airport Systems for 2011–2015 categorized it as a primary commercial service airport.

-The airport is home to the Kizuna Garden, built to commemorate the bond between Pocatello and its sister city Iwamizawa.
+The airport is home to the Kizuna Garden, built to commemorate the bond between Pocatello and its sister city Iwamizawa, Japan.